Best Rooftop Bars in London

 The Culpeper definitely doesn’t have your average pub garden.
 Oh no, their rooftop garden comes complete with a greenhouse, herb and veg garden, and with a custom-built wood-fired grill you can expect some absolutely bangin’ food!
-With views to the Gherkin and Heron Tower, this one is a real hidden gem so keep it on the down low.
+If you’re looking for other rooftops to grab a bite, Seabird on top of The Hoxton, Blackfriars has an epic Spanish and Portuguese-inspired menu, and the snack selection at Peckham’s Forza Wine – long live the Custardo – is not to be missed.

 SEABIRD